 The high-speed rail (HSR) linking Ahmedabad, Gujarat, with Maharashtra’s capital Mumbai is being advanced as a fast-track pilot project.

 The high-speed line is expected to spearhead the bullet train services in other parts of India.
 Estimated to cost Rs1.1tn ($17.15bn), the project is being implemented by Rail Vikas Nigam and National High Speed Rail Corporation (NHSRC).

-The pre-feasibility study for the Pune-Mumbai-Ahmedabad HSR project was completed in December 2010 by French consulting firm Systra along with Rail India Technical and Economic Service (RITES) and Italy’s ITALFER.
+The pre-feasibility study for the Pune-Mumbai-Ahmedabad HSR project was completed in December 2010 by French consulting firm Systra, along with Rail India Technical and Economic Service (RITES) and Italy’s ITALFER.
 It had projected approximately 26.6 million passengers using the high-speed line in 2021 and 104 million passengers in 2041.

 The Pune-Mumbai section was dropped from the pilot phase implementation plan due to cost constraints.
 The Mumbai-Ahmedabad HSR was prioritised for development based on intercity traffic projections and relatively higher per capita income in Gujarat and Maharashtra states.

 An MoU was signed between the Ministry of Railways, Government of India and the French National Railway (SNCF) in February 2013, under which both the parties agreed to jointly carry out ‘operations and development’ feasibility of the Mumbai-Ahmedabad HSR project.
 SNCF agreed to fund the study with support from the French Ministry of Finance.